-Somewhat paralleling the recuperator history, Brayton’s engineers have participated in innovative combustor development programs since the early 1980’s.
-The experience of our staff consultant and mentor, Roy Norster, dates back even further.
-Our team led the very successful NREC and Ingersoll-Rand combustor development programs, achieving NOx and CO levels below those of any commercial gas turbine or microturbine.
-Recent Brayton projects have focused on advances in gas turbine combustor durability and bio-fuels combustion in gas turbines.
-Past projects have involved traditional gas turbine combustors, advanced premix-lean burn gas turbine combustors, thermal reactors, and fiber burners.
+Brayton’s team builds on the work of our staff consultant and mentor, Roy Norster, who’s pioneering work led the industry for over 40 years.
+Our team led the very successful NREC and Ingersoll-Rand (now Flex Energy) microturbine combustor development programs, achieving NOx and CO levels below those of any commercial gas turbine or microturbine.
+Recent Brayton projects have focused on advances in combustor durability and cooling, and bio-fuels combustion in gas turbines.
+Other projects include DLE rerating of industrial gas turbine combustors, advanced premix-lean burn gas turbine combustors, thermal reactors, and fiber burners.

 Combustion Test Facilities

 Low Pressure Similitude testing of gas turbine combustors

 - Brayton’s facility produces 7 kg/s (12,000 SCFM) at about 2 psig (114kPa) for Mach Number scaled testing of combustors up to 5 MW.

 - Recuperated preheater for unvitiated combustion air up to 600 C.

 - Preheated unvitiated air to 700 C, up to 750 psig (5.2 MPa), 2 kg/s

 - Precise measurements – flow, temp, pressure, vibration, exit swirl through detailed zoning and mapping conventions.